RahulSP-4601/Stacksync-Assessment/README.md

-# Safe Python Script Execution API
+# STACKSYNC-ASSESSMENT: Safe Python Script Execution API

 This project is a secure Flask-based API service that enables safe execution of arbitrary user-defined Python scripts inside a Docker container using `nsjail`.
 Only the result of the `main()` function is returned — all `print()` statements are separated into `stdout`.